gambol99/kubernetes-platform/docs/docs/architecture/tenant.md

 - Environment-specific configurations
 - Application definitions and deployments
 - Multi-environment management
-- Tenant onboarding and configuration
+- Tenant on boarding and configuration
 - Custom policies and overrides#